Kvaz1r/various_algorithms/README.md

 # various_algorithms
-implementation of algorithms for learning Erlang
+implementation of numeric and other algorithms on Erlang